 That June of 2012, Sharon moved from Sacramento to Hermosa Beach.
 “I can see the ocean from my bedroom window,” says Sharon of one lifelong dream.
 She got a new job that she enjoyed and started running every day.
 Sharon also did some research and totally revamped her diet, eating vegan two to three days a week, and avoiding dairy completely.
 She ended up losing 50 pounds, weighing 190 today.

 But there was still something missing.
 Sharon wanted to do more than just run; she knew other types of exercise had major benefits as well, such as resistance training to increase strength and calorie-burning potential.
 “I would go to gyms, but I always felt alone,” says Sharon.
 “Trainers weren’t able to modify moves so they would push me, but I wasn’t able to do what they wanted.”
 Sharon realized she needed to go back to basics and relearn the foundation of training from the beginning.
-That’s when she found DailyBurn’s True Beginner.
+That’s when she heard about a casting call for DailyBurn’s new program True Beginner.

 Why Does True Beginner Work?